Live Ad Replacement

 Conservative Alternatives:

-TVPOS also offers less controversial ad replacement solutions to cable and satellite headend operators as a value-added service for their business tier.
+TVPOS also offers more conservative ad replacement solutions to cable and satellite headend operators as a value-added service for their business tier.
 We have developed methods for selective replacement of local ad spots originating from the headend:

 • Tagging - Ads designated as replaceable or fillers are tagged in post-production to trigger remote AdServers when they appear in any broadcast feed, causing local ads to be shown in their place according to a playlist.
 For example, cable company promotional spots scheduled during unsold ad slots are good candidates for replacement.
 The tag is benign to headend equipment, and is recognized only by TPOS AdServers.
 This method requires no additional headend equipment and is easily arranged with the operator's advertising sales department.